rhaiscript/book/src/language/functions.md

 Rhai supports defining functions in script, with a syntax that is very similar to Rust without types.

+Valid function names are the same as valid [variable] names.

 ```rust
 fn add(x, y) {
     x + y